BroodLK/aa-discord-obfuscate/README.md

 Only one optional setting is supported in `settings/local.py`:

 > [!CAUTION]
-> Because this repository is public, anyone can see what this defaults to, not changing this to a unique value poses a significant security risk unless random keys are used.
+> Because this repository is public, anyone can see what this defaults to, not changing this to a unique value poses a significant security risk.

 ```python
 # Discord Obfuscate